How Often Should You Clean Solar Panels in Australia?

 - The coating degrades over 5–10 years

 Self-cleaning glass reduces cleaning frequency, it doesn’t eliminate it.
 Most manufacturers still recommend annual professional cleaning to maintain warranty coverage and full performance.
+Even with self-cleaning panels, you should still clean solar panels at least once per year.

 Flat or Low-Tilt Panels: Clean More Often